erinvdoyle/tarot/README.md

 ![Github Fork](assets/documentation/fork.png)

-3. Click the "Fork" button to create a copy of the repository that can altered without affecting the source code
+3. Click the "Fork" button to create a copy of the repository.
+This can now be altered without affecting the source code
 </p>
 </details>